Little progress has been made in curbing too high inflation, Fed's Jefferson says

 Jefferson, who was nominated by President Joe Biden earlier Friday to the position of Fed vice chair, also said in a speech at the Hoover Institution in California that the turmoil in the U.S. financial system following the failure of three large banks will likely have only a limited impact on the economy.

-Jefferson's potential elevation to the No. 2 spot on the Fed's seven-member board would give him substantial influence over interest rate policy and make him a close colleague of Chair Jerome Powell.
+Jefferson's potential elevation to the No. 2 spot on the Fed's seven-member board would give him greater influence over interest rate policy and make him a close colleague of Chair Jerome Powell.

 While inflation has declined from its June peak by about 2.75 percentage points to 4.2% in March, compared with a year ago, Jefferson said that “nearly all” of the decline stemmed from falling energy and food prices.